MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cancel.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: remove, delete
-ms.date: 10/01/2019
+ms.date: 11/14/2019
 ms.author: edupont
-ms.openlocfilehash: 60c6574706aa873549f40a875eb5f4ac390ca93a
+ms.openlocfilehash: c0df60e72db192f72cbda18882f99f6f66aabe4f
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: cfc92eefa8b06fb426482f54e393f0e6e222f712
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 12/03/2019
-ms.locfileid: "2304700"
+ms.locfileid: "2878645"
 ---
-# <a name="unsubscribe-remove-or-reset-included365finincludesd365fin_mdmd"></a>Unsubscribe, Remove, or Reset [!INCLUDE[d365fin](includes/d365fin_md.md)]
+# <a name="unsubscribe-or-remove-includeprodshortincludesprodshortmd"></a>Unsubscribe or Remove [!INCLUDE[prodshort](includes/prodshort.md)]

 If you want to stop using [!INCLUDE[d365fin](includes/d365fin_md.md)], you can close your account or get the licence removed from your account.
-The steps to take are different if you are currently using the free trial, or if you have a monthly subscription as part of an Office 365 account.
+The steps to take are different if you are currently using the free trial, or if you have a subscription.

-Similarly, you can choose to reset the company that you can been using in [!INCLUDE[d365fin](includes/d365fin_md.md)].
-For a quick overview, see [the [!INCLUDE[d365fin](includes/d365fin_md.md)] blog](https://community.dynamics.com/business/b/financials/archive/2016/11/28/how-long-is-the-trial-period-and-how-do-i-cancel).

-## <a name="unsubscribing-by-removing-included365finincludesd365fin_mdmd-from-your-office-365-experience"></a>Unsubscribing by removing [!INCLUDE[d365fin](includes/d365fin_md.md)] from your Office 365 experience
-If you have subscribed for [!INCLUDE[d365fin](includes/d365fin_md.md)] using an existing Office 365 business account, you must ask your Office 365 administrator to remove the [!INCLUDE[d365fin](includes/d365fin_md.md)] licence from your user account.
-If [!INCLUDE[d365fin](includes/d365fin_md.md)] is removed from your user account, and other people from your company continue the subscription, they will still have access to your shared data in the [!INCLUDE[d365fin](includes/d365fin_md.md)] company.

-If your company wants to unsubscribe from [!INCLUDE[d365fin](includes/d365fin_md.md)], the Office 365 administrator can remove the subscription from the company's account.

-User accounts and licenses are managed in the [Office Portal](https://portal.office.com).
-Only administrators can remove [!INCLUDE[d365fin](includes/d365fin_md.md)] licences from user accounts or remove the subscription from your company's account.

-## <a name="closing-your-free-trial-of-included365finincludesd365fin_mdmd"></a>Closing your free trial of [!INCLUDE[d365fin](includes/d365fin_md.md)]
+## <a name="closing-your-free-trial-of-includeprodshortincludesprodshortmd"></a>Closing your free trial of [!INCLUDE[prodshort](includes/prodshort.md)]

 If you signed up for the free trial and do not want to continue with [!INCLUDE[d365fin](includes/d365fin_md.md)], you can close your account at any time.
 We recommend that you export any data before you close your account.

-To close your account, currently you must contact the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team by sending an email message at cancelbusinesscentra@microsoft.com.
-You must include the name of your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant in the message so that we can identify you.
-The easiest way to do that is to copy the URL from your [!INCLUDE[d365fin](includes/d365fin_md.md)] home page.

-## <a name="unsubscribing-from-included365finincludesd365fin_mdmd-without-office-365"></a>Unsubscribing from [!INCLUDE[d365fin](includes/d365fin_md.md)] without Office 365
+You must ask your Office 365 administrator to remove the trial subscription from your company's account in the [Microsoft 365 admin centre](https://admin.microsoft.com/).

 If you signed up for [!INCLUDE[d365fin](includes/d365fin_md.md)] using a non-Office 365 business account, you do not have an Office 365 administrator.
 Instead, you must unsubscribe by contacting the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team by sending an email message at cancelbusinesscentra@microsoft.com.
 You must include the name of your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant in the message so that we can identify you.
-The easiest way to do that is to copy the URL from your [!INCLUDE[d365fin](includes/d365fin_md.md)] home page.
+You can find this information in the **Help and Support** page.
+For more information, see [Resources for Help and Support](product-help-and-support.md).

-## <a name="resetting-your-included365finincludesd365fin_mdmd-experience"></a>Resetting your [!INCLUDE[d365fin](includes/d365fin_md.md)] experience
+## <a name="unsubscribing-by-removing-included365finincludesd365fin_mdmd-from-your-office-365-experience"></a>Unsubscribing by removing [!INCLUDE[d365fin](includes/d365fin_md.md)] from your Office 365 experience

-If you have added data to your [!INCLUDE[d365fin](includes/d365fin_md.md)] free trial, and you want to start over with a fresh experience, you can create a new company and then reset the first company.
-If you open the **Companies** page, you can create a copy of your current company, sign out and then sign into your new company, and then reset the original company.
-> [!NOTE]
->   When you reset a company that you are sharing with other people from your organisation, you must make sure other people are not logged in when you reset the company.
+If your company subscribes to [!INCLUDE [prodshort](includes/prodshort.md)] but you as a user no longer want access, you must ask your administrator or your Dynamics 365 reselling partner to remove the [!INCLUDE[d365fin](includes/d365fin_md.md)] licence from your Office 365 user account.
+If [!INCLUDE[d365fin](includes/d365fin_md.md)] is removed from your user account, and your company continues the subscription, your coworkers will still have access to your shared data in the [!INCLUDE[d365fin](includes/d365fin_md.md)] company.

+If your company wants to unsubscribe from [!INCLUDE[d365fin](includes/d365fin_md.md)], the Dynamics 365 reselling partner can remove the paid subscription from the company's account.
+For more information, see [Administration of Business Central Online](/dynamics365/business-central/dev-itpro/administration/tenant-administration) in the developer and IT-pro content.

+User accounts and licences are managed in the [Microsoft 365 admin centre](https://admin.microsoft.com/).
+Only administrators can remove [!INCLUDE[d365fin](includes/d365fin_md.md)] licences from user accounts or remove the subscription from your company's account.

 ## <a name="removing-included365finincludesd365fin_mdmd-from-your-app-launcher"></a>Removing [!INCLUDE[d365fin](includes/d365fin_md.md)] from your app launcher
 If you want to hide [!INCLUDE[d365fin](includes/d365fin_md.md)] from your app launcher, you can quite simply unpin it.
 This does not remove any data, and it does not cancel your subscription.